obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 - Prefer "search term" over "search query".
 - Prefer "heading" over "header" when referring to a text that introduces a section.

+### Product names

+Obsidian product names start with "Obsidian", for example "Obsidian Publish" and "Obsidian Sync".

+If a paragraph becomes overly repetitive, you can use the short form in subsequent references.

+For example:

+_To allow device-specific configuration, Obsidian Sync doesn't sync its own settings.
+You need to configure Sync for each of your devices._

 ### UI and interactions

 - Prefer "select" over "tap" or "click".